cioos-atlantic/dataset-overlap/README.md

 # qa_qc
 This package include QA/QC related code.
 Some highlights include:

-It contains code to generate line plots of dataset to see how values are changing over time.
+- It contains code to generate line plots of dataset to see how values are changing over time.

 ![](/res/Plotly_Sample.png)

-Unit Converter
+- Unit Converter

+- Extracting SUSPECT label window points from datasets

+- Multi-layer perceptron Model

+- Random Forest Model